spark3dp/print-simulator/README.md

     "task_id": "bf16cf49-86d9-4c7a-8aa4-90e18eb1b689"
 }
 ```
 Commands are asynchronous so the result of a command is a task.
-To check the status of the task use the Command Status API:
+To check the status of the task use the GET printers/command/:task_id endpoint:

 ```
 GET /api/v1/print/printers/command/bf16cf49-86d9-4c7a-8aa4-90e18eb1b689 HTTP/1.1